rorycl/gopg-anonymiser/README.md

 set out in a settings toml file.

-The tool takes advantage of the structure of `COPY` lines in dump files, that is those between a `COPY public.users (...column list...)
+The tool takes advantage of the structure of `COPY` lines in dump files, that is those between a `COPY <schema>.<tablename> (...column list...)
 FROM stdin;` and a `\.` terminating line, to separate the lines into columns and to either remove lines or replace the columns specified.

 ## Overview